Purdue-CS193/homework-0-mungara-prisha/index.md

+# Prisha's First CS193 Homework

+## Things I like about CS193
+- The lectures are helpful and interesting for getting started with CS courses at Purdue
+- The question slides are funny ('Is emo a phase or a lifestyle?')
+- The magic word is always fun
+- We play games at the beginning
+- It's a warm, welcoming introduction to CS
+- I feel like CS puns would be quite appreciated here, but I don't have much data to prove it :(

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.